Women's, Gender, and African American Studies

 Who Are We?

-How Can You Support WGS?
+How Can You Support WGAS?

 You can donate to TWO different funds and directly support the Women's & Gender Studies Department: The Andrea Lauren Scamihorn Memorial Scholarship, and the Women’s Studies Fund.